Maker, Paul Pouvillon, Nogent-sur-Oise, France

 Copenhagen, Denmark by Jens Olsen.
 2, 3 The

-Pouvillon clock still holds the record for its size.
+Pouvillon clock still holds the record for a skeleton clock with the number of

 The last two black and white photos come from a dealer, Jean-Pierre Rochefort who last

-had this clock in 1983.
-At that time all of the planets were still attached to the
+appear in Continental and American Skeleton Clocks, Derek Roberts, pg.
+122. At that time all of the planets were still attached to the

 tellurium and orrery.
 However there eighteen planets when in reality there are